CodeGRU: Context-aware Deep Learning with Gated Recurrent Unit for Source Code Modeling: Introduction

 \section{Introduction}

-Source code suggestions, code generation, bug fixing, etc. are vital features of a modern integrated development environment (IDE).
+Source code suggestions, code completion, bug fixing, etc. are vital features of a modern integrated development environment (IDE).
 These features help software developers to build and debug software rapidly.
-In the last few years, there have been massive amount of increase in code related databases over the internet.
-Many open source websites (i.e. w3school, GitHub, Stack Overflow, etc.) provide API libraries and code usage examples to help troubleshoot the source code, bug fixing, and much more.
+In the last few years, there have been a massive amount of increase in code related databases over the internet.
+Many open source websites (i.e. w3school, GitHub, Stack Overflow, etc.) provides API libraries, code usage examples, bug fixing, and much more.
 Software developers exceedingly rely on such resources for above-mentioned purposes.

-Natural language processing (NLP) \cite{Cambria2014,Manning2014,Ranjan2016} explores, understands and manipulates natural language text or speech to do serviceable things.
-NLP techniques have shown its effectiveness in many fields such as speech recognition \cite{Bellegarda2000}, information retrieval \cite{Berger1999}, text mining \cite{Rajman1998}, machine translation \cite{Xiao2018}, code completion \cite{Hindle2012,Raychev2013a,Karaivanov2014,Tu2014} code search, API usage patterns mining and code summarization.
+Natural language processing (NLP) \cite{cambria2014jumping,manning2014stanford,ranjan2016survey} explores, understands and manipulates natural language text or speech to do serviceable things.
+NLP techniques have shown its effectiveness in many fields such as speech recognition \cite{bellegarda2000large}, information retrieval \cite{berger2017information}, text mining \cite{rajman1998text}, machine translation \cite{xiao2018machine} and source code modeling \cite{hindle2012naturalness,raychev2014code,karaivanov2014phrase,tu2014localness}.
 One of the most common NLP technique for source code modeling is statistical language models (SLM), which calculates the probability distribution over sequences in a corpus.
 Given a sequence $S$ of length $N$ it assigns the probability to the whole sequence $Pb(t_1,....t_n)$ and then calculates the likelihood of all sub-sequences to find the most likely next sequence.